Viwarrior/ai-prompt-catalog/README.md

 3. **Data Storage**:
    - MongoDB stores the prompts and their metadata.

-4. **Modern Front-End**:
-   - React provides an intuitive interface for users.

 ## To Do
-- Add React front end code.
+- Add front end code.
 - Add role-based access control.
 - Implement logging and monitoring for production.
 - Add contract tests.